AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-toolbar.md

 ---
 # Toolbar in the Editor

+>[!INFO]
+>
+> This topic applies to both Editor 2.0 and the classic Editor.
+While the core functionality remains consistent, differences in the user interface, terminology, and interactions are indicated within the content using tabs and callouts where applicable.

 The toolbar appears when you open a topic or map for editing in the Editor.
 Features available in the toolbar are as follows:

 - [Menu dropdown](#menu-dropdown)